What is a Real Estate Investment Trust (REIT)?

 How much will it cost?

 REITs are traded like shares and are charged at normal online commission rates, which start from just £5.95 online.
 See full rates and charges.

-You can invest in Real Estate Investment Trusts with a TD ISA, TD SIPP or TD Trading Account.Get started with TD today
+You can invest in Real Estate Investment Trusts in our ISA, SIPP and Trading Account.Get started today